jwnigel/permaculture/README.md

 # Permaculture designer tool

 Ever dreamed of designing your permaculture project with ease ?
 This tool will allow you to access inspiration from established *botanical databases*, easily *lay out* your favorite plants in a way that considers their ecological functions and the synergy of the whole.
 Then with a click you can break down your design into an organized guide with plant totals and row-by-row layouts.
-Then export it--either for the world... or just for friends to go plant together !
+Then export it, either for the world... or just for friends to go plant together !

 [🌐 homepage](https://github.com/jwnigel/permaculture#readme) - [🍎 author](https://github.com/jwnigel) - [👣 roadmap](https://github.com/jwnigel/permaculture/milestones?direction=asc&sort=title&state=open) - [🐜 progress](https://github.com/users/jwnigel/projects/1/views/1?layout=board) - [🗪 say hello](https://github.com/jwnigel/permaculture/issues/new/choose)